 Is Diclofenac Gel Stronger than Lidocaine Cream?
 Is Lidocaine Cream Stronger than Diclofenac Gel?

 The effectiveness and strength of diclofenac gel vs. lidocaine cream will depend on the type of pain and the affected site.
-Diclofenac gel is most effective for arthritis-related joint pain, while lidocaine is most effective for burning, itching, irritation from hemorrhoids and anorectal conditions, and nerve pain.
+Diclofenac gel is most effective for arthritis-related joint pain, while lidocaine (depending on the strength) is most effective for burning, itching, irritation from hemorrhoids and anorectal conditions, and nerve pain.

 In terms of side effects, both may lead to irritation at the site of application.
 However, caution is advised when using NSAIDs such as diclofenac if you have cardiovascular disease, kidney or liver impairment, aspirin-sensitive asthma, or a history of ulcer disease or gastrointestinal bleeding.
 It is important to discuss pain relief options with your doctor before using this medication.